Making the Cheddar Warrior

 The story which I wrote for it involved this rat and the mouse escaping from a science lab.
 Their destination was the mythical ‘Rodent Island’, where rats and mice run free in the sunshine.

-Detail of the rat shown at half size (50% resolution)
+Detail from the scene shown at half size (50% resolution)

 I modelled and rendered the scene in Cinema 4D, and then finished it off using Photoshop.